A mother’s love and battle with cancer!

 “It can be painful sometimes and I will always get tired after going through chemo,” David said.

 Stephanie admitted she and her whanau initially struggled with chemo, because they felt powerless.

 “We didn’t have any other treatment options for my boy and so that was a real challenge for us as a whanau,” Stephanie said.

 “By law, he was to receive chemotherapy treatment.
 And this made me angry!”

-David is taking a break from school while he undergoes treatment but plans to return in 2015.
+David is taking a break from school while he undergoes treatment, but plans to return next year.